hku-ect/MOCAP_manual/README.md

 # MOCAP manual

-Here you can find the manual and the corespondig images and files for the use of the Optitrack MOCAP studios on the HKU.
+Here you can find the manual and the coresponding images and files for the use of the Optitrack MOCAP studios on the HKU.

 - Manual as [PDF](doc/HKU%20MoCap%20Manuals%20v1.0.pdf)
 - Manual as [docx](doc/HKU%20MoCap%20Manuals%20v1.0.docx)